pachy78/Gettingandcleaningdatafinal/Codebook.md

 [68] "FrequencyBodyBodyGyroscopeJerkMag_StadDev"

-## AverageData
 This data set is created from Mean_Std and it stores the average of each variable for each activity and each subject.
-The description for each variable are the same as the Mean_Std data set (previously explained above), but the mean() fuction was applied to each variable grouping by activity and subject.
+The descriptions for each variable are the same as the Mean_Std data set (previously explained above), but the mean() function was applied to each variable grouping by activity and subject.